Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  **`print()` your variables.**  It's the digital equivalent of shouting, "WHAT ARE YOU DOING?!" at your code.
-You'll be amazed how often this simple act reveals the culprit, saving you from debugging dark magic and existential dread.
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first**.
+Seriously.
+You're not the first genius to encounter that "TypeError: Cannot read properties of undefined (reading 'foobar')".
+Save your sanity (and your hair).
+Chances are, someone's already written a hilarious Stack Overflow answer explaining the solution.
+And you'll learn faster, too.
+(Unless it's *your* hilarious code causing the problem... then, well, good luck.)

 ---

-### 📅 Last Updated: 2025-03-01 16:18
+### 📅 Last Updated: 2025-03-02 01:22

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!